OpenGammaProject/Gamma-MCA/README.md

 There are essentially two types of files you can use - both being text files, e.g. CSVs:

 1. _Dumped serial streams_ with a new energy event on each line.
-This includes streams from our [Open Scintillation Counter](https://github.com/Open-Gamma-Project/Open-Scintillation-Counter) or any other serial device. **Important:** If your file is CSV-formatted only the first element will be read.
+This includes streams from our [Open Gamma Detector](https://github.com/Open-Gamma-Project/Open-Gamma-Detector) or any other serial device. **Important:** If your file is CSV-formatted only the first element will be read.
 The delimiter can be changed in the settings.
 2. Ready-to-use _histograms_.
 This includes common file types like TKAs, CSVs and also RadiaCode exports. **Important:** If your file has more than one element per line, the first one will be regarded as channel index/energy and the second as the number of counts.
 If there's one element only, it will be regarded as index instead.

 ## Using Serial